nwachiii/bitmama/README.md

 6. Username should be case insensitive

-**Project was done locally, pushed to github and deployed on netlify**
+**Note: Project was done locally, pushed to github and deployed on netlify**